A topic from the subject of Synthesis in Chemistry.

 Significance:

 The Grignard reaction is a powerful tool in organic synthesis because it allows for the formation of new carbon-carbon bonds.
+It is widely used for the synthesis of alcohols from ketones and aldehydes.
+In this specific example, the product should be benzoic acid.

-• It is used in the synthesis of a wide variety of organic compounds, including alcohols, ketones, aldehydes, and carboxylic acids.
+• It is used in the synthesis of a wide variety of organic compounds, including alcohols, ketones, and carboxylic acids.

 Share on: